-Gene has decided that pursuits like sports feel trivial in light of the war, but Finny argues that war is just a creation of fat old men who want to control the younger generation.
+In the aftermath of Finny’s injury, Gene has decided that pursuits like sports feel trivial in light of the war, but Finny argues that war is just a creation of fat old men who want to control the younger generation.
 Soon Finny convinces Gene to start training for the Olympics—a dream that used to be Finny’s.
-As Gene’s training intensifies, the two boys regain their closeness and Gene gains a sense of internal peace that he’s never before experienced.
-One day, Finny proposes that the boys hold a Winter Carnival.
+As Gene’s training intensifies, the two boys regain their closeness and Gene develops a sense of internal peace that he’s never before experienced.
+One day, Finny proposes that the boys hold a Winter Carnival, where they raucously play in the snow, drink hard cider, and enjoy a prevailing sense of youthful mischief that is, on the whole, quite innocent in comparison to the war.
 It’s a great success, until a telegram arrives for Gene from Leper.
-Leper has deserted the military in order to avoid getting discharged for insanity.
-Gene goes to Leper's home in Vermont.
+Leper has deserted the military, the telegram explains, and he wants Gene to come meet him at once at his home in Vermont.